Privacy Policy

 and without adversely affecting the rights of the individual.

-will only process personal data where it is required for a lawful purpose.
-The
+process personal data where it is required for a lawful purpose.
+The lawful

-lawful purposes include (amongst others): whether the individual has given
+purposes include (amongst others): whether the individual has given their

-of the business.
-When sensitive personal data is being processed, additional
+interest of the business.
+When sensitive personal data is being processed,

 for Limited Purposes